Who We Are

 For 30 years, Paula has engaged audiences through journalism, nonprofits, museum exhibits and corporate partnerships--highlighting innovative solutions to inequities and earning 50 journalism awards and three nominations for the Pulitzer Prize.
 As senior writer for The Seattle Times Sunday magazine, Paula wrote more than 200 cover stories on global health, women, poverty, education and the arts.
 She's published in top-tier media including Newsweek, TIME, and the Los Angeles Times and served in senior editorial roles at Pacific Science Center and PATH.

-Paula earned a Bachelor of Arts from Harvard University, studied as a Rotary International Ambassador in Tapei and serves on PATH's Institutional Review Board.
+Paula earned a Bachelor of Arts from Harvard University, studied as a Rotary International Ambassador in Taipei and serves on PATH's Institutional Review Board.

 Her documentary photographs are featured in the Smithsonian Institution's online exhibition A Day in the Life of Asian Pacific America.